Skip navigation

 To learn more about the history of women working for their rights in Wisconsin, check out the book pictured above: On Wisconsin Women by Genevieve McBride.
 McBride has also edited a more general anthology about women's history in Wisconsin, Women's Wisconsin: From Native Matriarchies to the New Millennium.

-laila commented almost 7 years ago...
+laila commented over 7 years ago...

 i found a lot of info!